tjek/tjek-js-sdk/docs/incito.md

     <script src="https://d21oefkcnoen8i.cloudfront.net/sgn-sdk-3.3.0.min.js" id="sgn-sdk" data-app-key="YOUR_APP_KEY" data-track-id="YOUR_TRACK_ID"></script>
     ```

     You may use our distribution or choose to host the code yourself.
-Should you choose to use our distrubution remember to point to the latest working version.
+Should you choose to use our distribution remember to point to the latest working version.

 ### **(2)** Fetch catalog